akuklev/LiterateKotlin/README.md

 The adjustments to syntax and appearance, along with the suggested behavioral modifications and semantic extensions, are designed to make Literate Kotlin a viable alternative for those who currently rely on pseudocode or other languages for illustrative purposes.
 We are confident that these enhancements will not only benefit the academic community, but also contribute to the broader Kotlin ecosystem by promoting a more versatile and expressive language.

-The early drafts of this memo were enthusiastically received at the Department of Software Science at Radboud University, the Department of Informatics of the Göttingen University, and the Department of Mathematics at TU Dresden.
+The early drafts of this memo were enthusiastically received at the Department of Software Science at Radboud University Nijmegen, the Department of Informatics at Göttingen University, and the Department of Mathematics at TU Dresden.
 As we move forward, we invite the academic community to engage with Literate Kotlin, provide feedback, and contribute to its evolution.
 Together, we can realize the dream of making Kotlin a truly universal programming language.